 Figure 9 – Packets with Errors

-The specific meaning behind each color can be viewed by selecting the “View” menu item and then selecting “Coloring rules” as shown below.
-Any further enhancements or modification of the coloring rules can be done from this menu option.
+The specific meaning behind each color can be viewed by selecting the “View” menu item and then selecting “Coloring rules,” as shown below.
+Any further enhancements or modifications of the coloring rules can be done from this menu option.

 Figure 10 – Coloring Rules

 The Wireshark tool can also be used to filter for the following:

 There are 17 pre-defined filters in Wireshark that can be located in the “Analyze” menu, and from there, selecting the “Display Filters” as illustrated below:

 Figure 11 – Filtering Packets

 Additional filters can be created by selecting the “+” sign (as circled in red below):